• Skip to main content

 How to Make Ciabatta Bread

-For most of my recipes, I do not number the steps.
-However, since this recipe is all about the sequence of steps and timing, to ensure your success, I have numbered them.
-I have also included timing with each step.
 At the end of these steps, is a quick reference timeline so you know how to plan ahead based on when you want to enjoy this amazing homemade rustic ciabatta bread or rolls.
 These step-by-step instructions will ensure that when making homemade ciabatta at home you will bake the best bread possible.

 #1 - Make the Sponge (12-24 hour process)

-Combine the cup of flour, ⅛ teaspoon of active dry yeast, and ½ cup of warm water (for a correct yeast activation ensure the water is between 105-110°) in a medium bowl.
+To start, combine the cup of flour, ⅛ teaspoon of active dry yeast, and ½ cup of warm water (for a correct yeast activation ensure the water is between 105-110°) in a medium bowl.
 Stir with a large spoon or rounded rubber spatula until it all comes together.
-Do not over mix.
-Cover the bowl with plastic wrap.
-Let the sponge work its magic at room temperature for at least 12 hours or up to 24 hours.
-If your home is cold, cover with a light kitchen towel also.
+Do not over-mix.

 *if you get busy and decide not to use the sponge within 24 hours, you can refrigerate it for up to 3 days.
 Let it come to room temperature and proceed as follows.
+Refrigeration allows this to be a make-ahead recipe.

-Ciabatta bread "sponge"
+Ciabatta bread "sponge" bubbling up in a bowl.

 #2 - Make the Dough (15 minutes)

 Get out your stand mixer.
 Scoop out the sponge and put it in the bottom of your stand mixer bowl.
-Add the remaining ingredients for the dough; 2 cups of flour, 2 teaspoon salt, ½ teaspoon active dry yeast, ¾ cup of warm water (again at 105-110°), and ¼ cup whole milk.
+Add the remaining ingredients for the dough; 2 cups of flour, 2 teaspoon salt, ½ teaspoon active dry yeast, ¾ cup of warm water (again at 105-110°), and ¼ cup of whole milk.
 Using the paddle attachment, mix on low speed until combined, about 1 minute.

 Scrape down the side with a rubber spatula as needed to ensure the wet and dry ingredients come together.
-Increase the speed to medium-low and continue mixing until the dough comes together and forms as one large sticky dough mass and no longer collects along the sides of the bowl.
-It should take about 4 to 6 minutes and look like the two photos below as it comes together.
-It is a sticky dough but have patience.
-It will combine and become one large mass.
+Increase the speed to medium-low and continue mixing until the dough comes together and forms one large sticky dough mass and no longer collects along the sides of the bowl.

-#3 - Knead the Dough & Rest (1 hour & 10 minutes)
+#3 - Knead & Rest the Dough (70 minutes)

 Scrape the dough from the paddle attachment.
 Change to the dough hook and knead the bread on low speed for 2 minutes.
 Then turn up to medium speed and knead for 8 minutes.
 The dough will still be sticky.
 Remember this is a high hydration dough, that is how it should be.
 Do NOT be tempted to add more flour.